digital-blueprint/mono-app/README.md

 There are at least two files.
 One for a topic, one or more for an activity and some other files with e.g.: helper functions.
 (In our case ``i18n.js`` for the translation).

 ``dbp-frontend-starter-app.js`` is the entry point of the App.
-If you want to use it with the app [shell](https://gitlab.tugraz.at/dbp/web-components/toolkit/-/tree/master/packages/app-shell) ():
+If you want to use it with the [app shell](https://gitlab.tugraz.at/dbp/web-components/toolkit/-/tree/master/packages/app-shell):

 - Rename the file ``dbp-frontend-starter-app.js`` to ``<your-app-name.js``
 - Change the ``dbp-frontend-starter-app`` string to ``<your-app-name>``